Mission 22 · Stage 3

 See it

-Microwave timers, elevator floors, and digital clocks use 7-segment displays.
+Microwave timers, elevator floor numbers, and digital clocks all use these number displays.

 The story